rsalz47/i-love-you-r3000/docs/Assembler.md

 ## Usage
 Within src/asm/, compile `assembler.cpp` with your favorite C++ compiler (g++ was used during development).
 Once compiled, pass in the names of anything in `asm/in/` that you would like assembled as a command line flag.
 For instace, to compile the provided samples `asm/in/foo.ily` and `asm/in/bar.ily`, the command would look like
 `./assembler foo.ily bar.ily`.
 The assembled files will then be output in the `asm/out/` directory.
+Note: If out folder does not exist, make one!